© 2014 BrightFocus Foundation Unauthorized prints not allowed.

 This article explores the most common early sign of macular degeneration.
 Learn what drusen are, why the size and number of drusen is important, and more.

 Drusen are the defining feature of macular degeneration.
 These small yellow or white spots on the retina can be detected by an ophthalmologist during a dilated eye exam or with retinal photography.
 People with more than a few small drusen are said to have early age-related macular degeneration (AMD).
-Often, the drusen, have no symptoms, but represent a risk for some degree of vision loss in the future.
+People with drusen often may not experience symptoms.
+Rather, the existence of these deposits represent a risk for some degree of vision loss in the future.
+The only way that you can know for sure if you have drusen is from a thorough eye examination.

 Drusen is a German word that means “rock” or “geode.”
 They are like tiny pebbles of debris under the retina.
-They represent a type of “garbage” disposal problem.
+The cause of the drusen deposits is related to a type of “garbage” disposal problem.
 Retinal cells dump unwanted material, and immune cells normally clean up most of it.
 However, if too much is dumped, or it is not properly packaged for disposal, or the immune cells don’t function efficiently, it can pile up.
 The drusen contain proteins and lipids (naturally occurring molecules that include fats).
 Some of the proteins are pro-inflammatory, indicating that the immune system is coating the drusen.
 One protein in drusen is beta amyloid, which is also found in deposits within the brains of people who have Alzheimer’s disease, and may contribute to both diseases.
 Fortunately, having AMD is not a major risk factor for developing Alzheimer’s disease.

 Video on Dry Macular Degeneration